esag-swiss/iDig-Webapp/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### Configuration
-This release is no more restricted to run on the same machine as iDig-server, although localhost is set by default.
-To use your settings fill in fields 'server', 'projet', 'user' and password then click on connexion.
-Message will prompt either settings are valid or not and then stored in localstorage to be used in the future until change is made by user.
+First fillin the header with the settings 'server', 'project', 'user' and "password" then click on connexion.
+Localhost for iDig-server is set by default as well as user "idig".
+If you need another additional project you have to edit the Preferences.json file prior building.
+If connexion is valid settings will be stored in localy to be used in the future until change is made by user.
-Originally developed for Amarythos project and with Agora sample data only those two project are listed.
-To add more please edit HeaderIdig.vue on line 76.
-Related trenches are to be added on AccessIdig.vue line 36.
+A list of trenches of your project should be added in file Preferences.json as an array property of "YourProject" object.